MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-editable-tables.md

 1. Add a text input control in the middle of the canvas, above the gallery.

-1. Update the **Items** property for the gallery with the following formula instead of the table name, replacing table and control names as appropriate.
+1. Update the **Items** property for the gallery with the following formula instead of the table name, replacing table, and control names as appropriate.

     ```powerapps-dot
     If(IsBlank(TextInput15.Text),'Editable tables',Filter('Editable tables',(TextInput15.Text in Product) || TextInput15.Text in Segment))